briano1905/gmk-wob-hiragana/README.md

 # gmk-wob-hiragana

-Clean and simple hiragana mono legend black and white keyset
+Clean and simple hiragana mono legend black and white keyset for ≤65% keyboards